The ultimate beer and food pairing guide

 - Light soups.

-There’s certainly plenty of different meals to plate up alongside your wheat beer over dinner with friends.
+There are certainly plenty of different meals to plate up alongside your wheat beer over dinner with friends.
 And they’ll be majorly impressed by your knowledge when you serve them their trusty tipple with the finest foods to go alongside it.

 Stouts are usually deep and dark top-fermented tipples, with a nice dry finish to match – which is typical of Irish stouts in particular.
 When you’re considering fabulous food pairings with beers like this one, think of rich, flavoursome dishes, such as: